 Most of a veiled chameleon’s diet should consist of insects like crickets, grasshoppers, mealworms, roaches, locusts, wax worms, and silkworms.
 They are not strictly carnivorous and can benefit from having some plant material in their diet as well.

-Some plants that can be provided are bits of broccoli, carrot, dandelion leaves, and pieces of the hibiscus plant.
+Some plants that can be provided are bits of broccoli, carrots, dandelion leaves, and pieces of the hibiscus plant.
 It is vital to ensure any plant material is free of pesticides or any other harmful chemicals.

 Talk to your licensed exotic animal veterinarian about the meal plan and quantity you need to offer your veiled chameleon throughout its lifetime.